Tech4DLab/M1-/README.md

 | ViT-B/16                  | 0.0       | 0.0              | 0.0              |

 **🔎 Explanation:**
 Among CNNs, **InceptionV3** performs best, especially on *S. aurata*.
 However, **ViT-B/32** surpasses all CNNs with outstanding accuracy across both species.
 On the multimodal side, **CLIP** stands out, significantly outperforming other vision-language models.
-This confirms that integrating image and text improves fish classification performance—especially when paired with robust visual encoders like ViTs.
+This confirms that integrating image and text improves fish classification performance, especially when paired with robust visual encoders like ViTs.

 ---